FAQs

 - Are images of objects in the Harvard Art Museums collections available on your website?

-- Yes, the majority of the objects in our collections are viewable through our Browse Our Collections tool.
+- Yes, the majority of the objects in our collections are viewable through the Browse Our Collections tool.
 Our objects have online records that are searchable in many ways.
 Most records have images (many enlargeable) as well as a section containing each object’s basic information such as artist, title, date, and culture.
-Description, bibliography, and provenance and exhibition history sections are also provided when available.
+An object’s description, bibliography, provenance, and exhibition history are also provided when available.
 By registering with the site, you can save images to a personal “collection” and also share them on social media.

 - Is it okay to use images from the Harvard Art Museums website?